trillianx/machine_learning_notes/Mathematics_of_ML/Mathematics_of_ML_Part_01.md

 Here's how each component of the foundation is used:

 *   **Linear Algebra**: Data are represented as vectors while a collection of vectors is a **matrix**.
 So, when dealing with data, we need to deal with vectors and matrices.
-Hence, linear algebra, which is a study of vectors and matrices.
+Hence, linear algebra is a study of vectors and matrices.
 *   **Analytic Geometry**: We make use of similarity of vectors or even distances between vectors.
 These two concepts are central to analytic geometry.
 *   **Matrix Decomposition**: Manipulation of data involves manipulation of matrices.
 Therefore, matrix decomposition plays a central part in working with matrices.
 *   **Probability Theory**: There is inherent uncertainty involved in measurement and predictions.
 The probability theory measures this uncertainty and quantifies the confidence we have about predictions and measurements.